seiferla/FiBo/docs/use_cases/UC_2_login_useraccount/UC_2_login_useraccount.md

 Feature: manual adding of data

   As a registered user,
-  I want to log in to my account
+  I want to log in to my useraccount

   Background:
-    And I have a account
+    And I have a useraccount

   Scenario: successfully login
-    Given I have an existing account
+    Given I have an existing useraccount
     When I am starting the app
     Then I am on the login page
     Then I sign in with username and password